bcgov/platform-developer-docs/src/docs/platform-automation/pruning.md

 ## Builds

 When a `BuildConfig` runs a build a new `Build` object is created along with the pods that the build runs in.
-After some time, the number of these can pile up.
-So older ones are pruned daily.
+Over time, the accumulation of these objects can happen.
+Therefore, older ones are routinely removed on a daily basis through pruning as well.

 A few settings are passed to the pruner job: